prankstr/hassio-s3-backup/README.md

 - `s3_access_key_id`: The S3 Access key ID.
 - `s3_secret_access_key`: The S3 Secret Access Key.

 When the addon is running backup related setting can be configured from the UI.
-It should be pretty self-explanatory but here's a quick rundown of the settings
+It should be pretty self-explanatory but here's a quick rundown of the settings:

 - **Name format**: The format of the name of the backup.
 Supports placeholders for date and time(default: Full Backup {year}-{month}-{day} {hr24}:{min}:{sec})
 - **Number of backups keep keep in S3**: The number of backups to keep in S3 before deleting the oldest ones(default: 0)